A secondary part of the writing journey seems to be the constant hunt for the perfect writing tools.

 A couple of decades ago, when I was first aware of my leaning toward creative writing, I got a good deal on a microcassette recorder.
 I admit that I had grand visions of capturing ideas on the run like some sort of secret agent writer.
 It seemed like a good idea at the time but unfortunately the only thing that ran were the batteries, as it sat in a drawer, mostly unused.

-While in principle a microcassette recorder made a lot of sense, when I tried it, I felt like Cindy Brady in the “Brady Bunch” episode when she was on the show “Quiz the Kids”.
-When I hit the record button, I froze up.
-I don’t know why it is, but over the course of many attempts, I only captured a few words and the tidal wave of ideas I was hoping for produced only a mild drizzle.
+While in principle a microcassette recorder made a lot of sense, when I hit the record button, I froze up.
+I don’t know why it is, but over the course of many attempts, I only captured a few words and the tidal wave of ideas I was hoping for produced only a scattered shower.

-Ten years ago, I tried dictation software to see if the stage fright might have passed.
-A good friend suggested I give it a try since the software had evolved from its earlier days and we were one step closer to a page out of “The Jetsons”.
-How amazing would it be to say the words and to have them all beautifully written out in front of me?
+A few years later, I tried dictation software to see if the stage fright might have passed.
+A good friend suggested I give it a try since the software had evolved from its earlier days.

 While I seemed more comfortable with the microphone this time, what caused me grief was seeing my words popping up on screen a few words behind what I had just said.